Isaac-Tait/Isaac-Tait/README.md

 ---
 ### - 🌋 A few of my quirks:
 1) I abhor contractions...
-2) If I need a nap I set a timer for 27 minute 12 second...
+2) If I need a mid afternoon coding break (a.k.a. a nap 😴) I set a timer for 27 minute 12 second...
+3) I got very excited when I met the requirements to up-vote on Stack Overflow...
 <br />

 ---